pashaDadenko/flightClub/README.md

 ## Technologies

-Flight Club Limited Sneakers is built with a variety of modern web technologies, including:
+Flight Club is built with a variety of modern web technologies, including:

 - React.js
 - TypeScript